Table of Contents

 As the requests of developers and users change, so do technologies.
 As the main tools for the creation of applications, frameworks are no different.
 What was convenient and popular yesterday, may lose necessity and demand today.

-The Ruby on Rails, a framework written in the Ruby language and released in 2004, is often called an example of such change.
+The Ruby on Rails, a framework that is written in the Ruby language and released in 2004, is often called an example of such change.
 A framework that was once one of the most popular, is now considered to be stale and dead by some.

-But is it true, though?
+But is Rails dying, though?

 Ruby on Rails criticism